FreeArtBureau/DesigningPrograms/06_INTERFACE/z_Examples/MW_07/README.md

-This is an example of how one can develop an interactive system that uses a basic graphical designer interface.
+This is an example of how one can develop a system that uses a basic graphical designer interface.
 The interface is a means for exploring the various possibilities of the system.
 This system is a simple repetition of basic shapes, using sinus and noise functions to create a variety of combinations.
+It would be an interesting sketch to use in line with work on motion and the notions of movement and animation with graphics.

 ![screengrab_1005](https://cloud.githubusercontent.com/assets/1027891/9811291/a5151db8-5876-11e5-8492-0a5da28897b0.png)